NREL/hpxml_version_translator/README.md

-# HPXML 2 to 3 Converter
+# HPXML Version Translator

-This package converts an HPXML file from version 2 to 3.0.
+This package converts an HPXML file from version 2 to 3.

-## Installation
+## Developer Installation

 Clone this repo.